ucd-cwee/sce-load-profiles/README.md

 # sce-load-profiles
-Code to download and process of load profile data, for use in grid modeling.
+Code to download and process load profile data, for use in grid modeling.